pret/pokecrystal/docs/bugs_and_glitches.md

 +	db MOONLIGHT
  	db -1 ; end
 ```

+### "Smart" AI could incorrectly check type matchups when Encore is used

+When `AI_Smart_Encore` checks for type matchups, if `hBattleTurn` is set to 0, the player Pokémon's types could be considered instead of the enemy Pokémon's, which is apparent if Conversion2 is used by the Smart AI prior to using Encore.

+**Fix:** No fix is available at this time.

 ### AI does not discourage Future Sight when it's already been used